kobe1941/FFExtension/README.md

-Then, put the code below in your project,bmaybe in `application:didFinishLaunchingWithOptions:`    method, make sure the calss will not dealloc in all app life.
+Then,  put the code below in your project,  maybe in `application:didFinishLaunchingWithOptions:`    method,  make sure the calss will not dealloc in all app life.

 ```objective-c
 __weak typeof(self) weakSelf = self;